 Add apps for blocking

 Many apps are available to enable parental controls on your young child’s device.
 These apps can block inappropriate or adult sites or scams.
 Seek recommendations from family and friends or look for apps from your desktop security provider.

 Turn off in-app purchases

 For many parents storing a credit card in the app store is a matter of purchasing convenience.
-However, you could find your child purchasing apps without your approval with your card.
+However, you could find your children purchasing apps and games with your card without your approval.
 Instead, turn off in-app purchases in the device settings.
-This way your youth will have to ask you for permission and help downloading new apps.
+This way your kids will have to ask you for permission and help downloading new apps.